Step 1: Tax Exemption

 US Postal Reduction

-Knowing that we will need trained biblical (nouthetic) counselors, I will be training online at the institute of nouthetic counsiling.
+We are currently in school at the Christians Leadership Institute and the Institute of Nouthetic Counsiling.
 If you would like to help with the costs of tuition or textbooks, please click the donate button on our website, or send amazon gift cards to our main office.